Skip to content

 });

-// Change login form action URL
+// Change login URL

 add_filter('login_url', function($login_url, $redirect, $force_reauth) {